 A 1,000 watt indoor grow light should be able to reproduce a sunlight measurement of 1990 ppfd, or higher.
 And, that’s at one foot from the grow lamp.
 Inverse Square Law, however, has grow light power reduced geometrically the farther away the grow lamp is placed.
 For example, at 19 inches the ppfd is calculated this way: 1990÷(19″÷12″)2.
 And, that calculates to 794 μmols-m2-s1, which is 794 ppfd, or a DLI of 34.
 That’s about the indoor plant light saturation point for green leaf photosynthesis.

 The question then is to how to achieve an optimum grow light Leaf Area Index.
 And, that’s at the same time as we effectively cover the plant canopy with quality grow light interaction.
 So, our indoor plant light needs to be at the correct intensity.
+There are many grow light numbers to understand and to decipher and no matter the grow light; it should be maximized.

 Up to 60% of our light energy is lost with stationary grow lights